andyvanee/andyvanee/source/posts/2013-11-28-the-world-is-immutable.md

 their concrete state quite interchangeably, which can lead to confusion and these seeming paradoxes.

 So is reality actually stateful?
-Yes and no. For reality to be stateless mean When in doubt, I think stateless is a better model of the world.
+Yes and no. When in doubt, I think stateless is a better model of the world.